blankensteiner/serialization/README.md

 ### Serialization abstractions

 Microsoft has done a great job in creating interfaces for [logging](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Abstractions/) and [dependency injection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection.Abstractions/) and soon we will also have vendor-agnostic interfaces for metrics and tracing thanks to [OpenTelemetry](https://opentelemetry.io/).
-We feel that a similar standard is needed for serialization and therefore we have created Serialization.Abstraction, defining two interfaces.
+We feel that a similar standard is needed for serialization and therefore we have created Serialization.Abstractions, defining two interfaces.
 ISerializer for (de)serializing all types and ISerializer\<T\> for (de)serializing a specific type.
 There is a small performance improvement when using ISerializer\<T\>.

 ### Version awareness